PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-05 16:38:00
+Last updated: 2024-04-05 16:38:33
-Random Quote: I don't have a phone.
-I refuse to be a slave to technology. - Wednesday Addams
+Random Quote: There are only two reasons to date a girl you've already dated: breast implants. - Barney Stinson